 Step 2: Configure the Accounting Integration Settings in OfficeRnD to Allocate the Payment Records to the Clearing Account

-When OfficeRnD initiates a payment transaction which succeeds, the system creates a payment record in the invoice in Xero/QuickBooks.
+When OfficeRnD initiates a payment transaction that succeeds, the system creates a payment record in the invoice in Xero/QuickBooks.
 The payment record is allocated to a payment account per the Payment Account mappings in the integration settings in Settings/Integrations.

 When you use a clearing account, make sure to map the Payment Integration payment operations to the clearing account when integrating OfficeRnD with Xero/QuickBooks Online.
 This way OfficeRnD will automatically record the payment charges in the clearing account.